modera/ModeraServerCrudBundle/Resources/doc/index.md

 property - `success`.
 This property can be used on client side to understand if a request sent to server side controller was processed properly or something went wrong.
 When exception is thrown during processing your request an implementation of \Modera\ServerCrudBundle\ExceptionHandling\ExceptionHandlerInterface will be used to convert the thrown exception to a data structure that will be sent to client-side.
-By default \Modera\ServerCrudBundle\ExceptionHandling\EnvAwareExceptionHandler is going to be used and depending on an environment you are working with ( dev, prod ) the returned data will look either like this:
+By default \Modera\ServerCrudBundle\ExceptionHandling\BypassExceptionHandler is going to be used.

-    // for exception like this:
-    throw new \RuntimeException('oops');

-    // dev
-    array(
-        'success' => false,
-        'exception' => true,
-        'exception_class' => 'RuntimeException',
-        'stack_trace' => '...', // stack trace
-        'file' => 'foofile.php', // full path a file where exception has occurred 'line' => 15,
-        'message' => 'oops'
-    )

-For production environment returned information will be more scarce:

-    array(
-        'success' => false,
-        'exception' => true
-    )

 ## Hydrating data